Experimentally controlling scattering of water waves in correlated disorder: Evidence of suppression of multiple scattering in a stealthy hyperuniform medium

 \subsection{Extinction length}

-Figure~\ref{fig:wavefield} displays the wavefields measured inside the disordered medium at two different excitation frequencies, \unit{5}{Hz} and \unit{8}{Hz}.
+Figure~\ref{fig:wavefield} displays the wavefields measured inside the disordered medium at two different excitation frequencies, \unit{5}{Hz} and \unit{8}{Hz} (SI Appendix, Movie~S2).
 The incident field is a plane wave propagating from left to right along the $z$~direction.
 For the uncorrelated medium (Fig.~\ref{fig:wavefield}A and \ref{fig:wavefield}B), we observe a deformed wavefront at both frequencies, as a consequence of scattering, in agreement with the phase distortions observed in the corresponding phase maps (Fig.~\ref{fig:phase map}A and \ref{fig:phase map}B).
 For the SHU medium, the wave front remains unchanged at~\unit{5}{Hz} (Fig.~\ref{fig:wavefield}C), revealing the absence of scattering, further confirmed by the preservation of planar phase fronts in the corresponding phase map (Fig.~\ref{fig:phase map}C).
 At this frequency the wavenumber $k=\unit{0.73}{cm^{-1}}$ is smaller than~$K/2$, corresponding to the non-scattering region.
 At~\unit{8}{Hz}, however (Fig.~\ref{fig:wavefield}D), the wavenumber is $k=\unit{1.77} {cm^{-1}} > K/2$, and the wave is scattered even in the SHU medium.
-This is also evidenced by the phase distortions ((Fig.~\ref{fig:phase map}D)).
+This is also evidenced by the phase distortions (Fig.~\ref{fig:phase map}D).
+Changes in scattering strength versus frequency are also observed on amplitude and phase maps over the full spectral range (SI Appendix, Fig.~S1) and on spatial Fourier spectra (SI Appendix, Movie~S3 and Fig.~S3).

 To quantitatively characterize the change in the scattering strength, a relevant parameter is the extinction length $\ell_e$, defined as the decay length of the average field $\langle \phi \rangle \sim \exp(-z/2\ell_e)$~\cite{sheng_introduction_2006,Akkermans_Montambaux_2007,carminati_principles_2021}.
 In practice, the averaging process involves four configurations of disorder obtained by rotating the square PMMA plate holding the scatterers by 90 degrees, and a spatial averaging of the field amplitude along the transverse direction (the $x$-axis in Fig.~\ref{fig:wavefield}).
 From the averaged field, a fit of the exponential decay allows us to deduce $\ell_e$.
 We subtract the effect of viscous attenuation in the background medium by independently measuring the absorption length $\ell_a$ in the absence of scatterers, and use the coefficient $\alpha_e = 1/\ell_e-1/\ell_a$ as a measure of the extinction strength due to structural disorder.
 Note that this coefficient may include a residual dissipative process induced by friction at the scatterers boundaries, which is supposed to be weakly affected by spatial correlations.
 In the following, we use this coefficient to probe changes in the scattering strength induced by spatial correlations, and refer to it as effective scattering coefficient.